Best Mutual Funds for Beginners: Performance, NAV & Returns 2026

 - Launch Tickertape Mutual Fund Screener.

-With Tickertape Mutual Fund Screener, you can invest via ‘lumpsum’ or start a ‘SIP’ in Hybrid Mutual Funds.
+With Tickertape Mutual Fund Screener, you can invest via ‘lumpsum’ or start a ‘SIP’ in Mutual Funds.
 Moreover, by connecting your portfolio, you can do a deep analysis of your portfolio and assess its performance.

 Taxation of Mutual Funds For Beginners